kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 [1,1]: array([-4., -4., -4.], dtype=float32)]
 ```
 We can see the updated parameters from the two nodes are different since the
-initial parameters are different in the first place.
+initial parameters are already different.
 To make sure all the nodes
-start from the same states, we can (1) initialize the params to be same values
+be with the same states, we can (1) initialize the params to be same values
 in all nodes or (2) broadcast the updated params after this first step of
 training.
 To do (1), for example, we could limit the param initializers to use
 the same seeds in all nodes.
 However, (1) might be tricky to realize in practice